andrewhowdencom/website/site/content/post/getting-magento-1.9-up-on-kubernetes.rst

   there are parts that are unclear, or something that I have worded badly, please let me know and I'll fix it up.

+.. container:: tip error

+  This isn't done just yet.
+In particular, I need to do:

+  - Turn up the Kubernetes cluster
+  - Configure Kubectl
+  - Revise (ideally remove) "ingredients"
+  - Turn down the Kubernetes cluster
+  - Delete persistent disks

+  Note: Also need to make a note about compute zones.
+Let's keep the zone asia-east1-a, just for convenience

 The problem Kubernetes solves
 -----------------------------